juju/docs/src/en/developer-network-primitives.md

-Title: Charm Network Primitives
+Title: Network primitives

-# Network Primitives
+# Network primitives

 The `network-get` hook tool allows charms to discover important network related information.
 There are 2 key things a charm needs to know about its local